-Dr. Eggan is also an assistant professor of stem cell and regenerative biology at Harvard University.
+Dr. Eggan is also a professor of stem cell and regenerative biology at Harvard University.

 Kevin Eggan works with two different types of stem cellslines derived from human embryonic stem cells and induced pluripotent stem cells that have been derived from the skin cells of individuals with different genetic diseases.
 He is pursuing the basic biology of stem cell programming and reprogramming, as well as the application of the resulting technologies to studies of the neuromuscular system and the diseases that affect it.

 The first meeting between Kevin Eggan and the man who would become his mentor unfolded like a scene from “The Godfather.”
 In 2001, Eggan was approaching the end of his doctoral thesis at the Massachusetts Institute of Technology when a lab mate delivered a mysterious message: “I have a friend in Doug’s lab who tells me that Doug wants to meet you.”

 Doug Melton, codirector of the Harvard Stem Cell Institute and an HHMI investigator, could aptly be called a benevolent godfather of stem cell research, both for his advocacy for stem cell research and for his mentoring of young researchers.
 Melton had pegged Eggan as a rising star for his doctoral research on the genetic problems that arise when mice are cloned.

 During their conversations, the two came up with an idea that would become a major career focus for Eggan: What if you could reprogram a sick patient’s cells to become embryonic stem (ES) cells, the do-it-all cells found in embryos that can differentiate into any cell type in the body?
 Such a feat would not only give Eggan an infinite supply of cells to study in the lab, but those cells would possess the built-in genetic underpinnings of disease.